It’s easier to keep an old customer than win a new one.

 The mobile gaming industry is probably the best demonstration of how much incentives matter to users.

-Gaming apps have become genius at designing points, prizes, and rewards to get users to come back again and again.
+Gaming apps have become a genius at designing points, prizes, and rewards to get users to come back again and again.

 But even if leader boards and competitions don’t fit your product, it can still benefit from rewarding frequent users.